 - 26.1 The University maintains a drug-free workplace and campus.
 The manufacture, cultivation, distribution, dispensation, possession, sale, or use of drugs or banned substances on campus is illegal in terms of South African law.
-Any student who does so will be subject to immediate disciplinary action by the institution and will also be reported to the South African Police Service. - 26.2 In view of the serious and adverse legal, social, medical and psychological hazards caused by substance use and abuse and the ways in which it interferes with the rights and privileges of others, the University reserves the right to require from students to consent to the search of their person or property, and/or to testing for the use of drugs (saliva and/or blood tests), by way of an organized random testing system or upon suspicion of such activity.
+Any student who does so will be subject to immediate disciplinary action by the institution and will also be reported to the South African Police Service. - 26.2 The house parents should immediately be notified once one of their resident students are arrested, in order to provide the necessary support as far as it is possible for the house parent. - 26.3 In view of the serious and adverse legal, social, medical and psychological hazards caused by substance use and abuse and the ways in which it interferes with the rights and privileges of others, the University reserves the right to require from students to consent to the search of their person or property, and/or to testing for the use of drugs (saliva and/or blood tests), by way of an organized random testing system or upon suspicion of such activity.